A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 A prerequisite for the development of the disease is the excessive formation of purine bases or their too slow excretion with uric acid.

-The primary form of pathology is explained by hereditary predisposition.
-But the secondary type of the disease can be associated with the regular intake of diuretics, anti-inflammatory drugs and other medicines.
+The primary form of the pathology is explained by hereditary predisposition.
+But the secondary type of the disease may be associated with regular use of diuretics, anti-inflammatory drugs and other medications.

 • alcohol;